MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/qcFwwBW.png" width="25%" />

+Elizabethans did all they could to survive in an age of sin and beheadings, galleons and guns.
+Explorers set sail for new worlds, risking everything to bring back slaves, gold and the priceless potato.
+Elizabeth lined her coffers while her subjects lived in squalor with hunger, violence and misery as bedfellows.
+Shakespeare shone and yet the beggars, doxies and thieves scraped and cheated to survive in the shadows.
+These were dangerous days.
+If you survived the villains, and the diseases didn’t get you, then the lawmen might.
+The toothless, red-wigged queen sparkled in her jewelled dresses, but the Golden Age was only the surface of the coin.

 <a href="https://www.bookdepository.com/Terrible-Tudors-Terry-Deary/9781407104898?ref=grid-view&qid=1675094181535&sr=1-413" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A100730742536886384" rel="nofollow">Buy on  Orell Füssli</a>

 ### Soup, by Robert Newton Peck